A four week online circle for women

-We’ll have four 80-minute calls during our four weeks together.
+We’ll have one 80-minute call each week during our time together.

-The calls are a place where you can connect in real-time with your fellow participants and me – your glitter-filled Yoda and pop culture quoting master of ceremonies.
-You’ll learn the tools, guidelines, and various “ways in” to your writing practice.
+The calls are a place to connect in real-time with your fellow participants and me – your glitter-filled Yoda and pop culture quoting master of ceremonies.
+You’ll learn tools, and various “ways in” to your writing practice; and then you’ll get to practice the practice while we’re together and ask questions after.
 It’s also a time to deepen the work we’ll be doing in our Facebook group (more on that below).

 The program will run three times a year.
-The first run will be at a very affordable price; expect it to go up for round 2. (so, if you like a bargain … sign up to get on the list, so you can snag your spot early.)
+The first run will be at a very affordable first-time-only price of $100; expect it to go up for round 2.
+(So, if you like a bargain … sign up to get on the list, so you can snag your spot to this first round early.)